Man and woman using electronic devices, checking loan balances

 4. Consolidate your loans

-Debt consolidation means taking a new loan and using it to pay off more than one debt.
-It might be a good idea to consolidate your debts if you can lower your costs.
-For instance, home equity loans typically have a lower interest rate than credit cards.
+Debt consolidation means taking a new loan to consolidate debt and using it to pay off more than one debt.
+It might be a good idea to get a loan to consolidate debts if you can lower your costs.
+For instance, home equity loans to pay off debt typically have a lower interest rate than credit cards.

 5. Avoid unnecessary fees